niko-korosec-student/ROS2-Bootcamp/notes/ROS Workshop.md

 his ensures that when the package is built, ROS 2 knows to include the `example_interfaces` package so that our node can use its message types.

- when the code is finished lets go to the setup.py where we need to install it.
+When the code is finished, update setup.py to include it.

  ```python
 entry_points={